pimoroni/ioe-python/docs/servo.md

 s = Servo(ioe, 19, cal)
 ```

 This could be useful for example if the servo turning beyond those values would cause damage to whatever mechanism it is driving, since it would not be possible to go to angles beyond these unless limits were disabled (see [Limits](#limits)).
 Also it lets the exact pulse widths matching the angles be set (the `1000` and `2000` in the example).
-Discovering these values can take some trial and error, and will offen be different for each servo.
+Discovering these values can take some trial and error, and will often be different for each servo.